Conformally equivariant quantization for spinning particles: Spinor Differential Operators and their Symbols

 \subsection{Definitions of the $\fkg$-equivariant superization and quantization}

 The supercotangent bundle $(\cM,\om)$ of $(M,\mg)$ proves to be the phase space for a classical spinning particle on $(M,\mg)$ \cite{BMa77,Rav80,Mic10a}.
 The Hamiltonian action of $\fkg$ turns its space of functions $\cO(\cM)$ into the $\fkg$-module $\sS^\d$, with $\d=0$.
 It can be interpreted as the space of classical observables for a spinning particle, whereas the space of quantum observables of such a particle is known to be the space of differential operators acting on spinors, or more precisely the $\fkg$-module $\Dslm$ for $\l=\mu=\half$.
-This justifies the name {\it quantization} in the following definition. \begin{defi} Let $\l,\m\in\bbR$ and $\d=\m-\l$.
-A conformally equivariant quantization is an isomorphism of $\fkg$-modules, $\cQlm:\sS^\d\rightarrow\Dslm$, which is a right inverse of the principal Hamiltonian symbol maps defined in \eqref{symbolDS}: $\sigma_{\ell}\circ\cQlm=\left(\frac{\hbar}{\bi}\right)^{\ell/2}\Id$ on $\sS^\d_{[\ell]}$ for all integers $\ell$.
-Moreover, $\cQlm$ preserves the usual filtration by the order of derivations. \end{defi} Such a quantization extends the geometric quantization of the supercotangent bundle obtained in \cite{Mic10a}, which is also conformally equivariant but defined only on symbols of Hamiltonian degree at most $2$.
-Moreover, $\cQ^{\l,\l}$ gives rise to a deformation quantization of $\sS^0$, the star-product being defined as usual by pull-back of the product on $\sD^{\l,\l}$ via $\cQ^{\l,\l}$.
-Notice that Fedosov's deformation quantization of symplectic supermanifolds has been investigated in \cite{Bor00}.
+This justifies the name {\it quantization} in the following definition.